korovod/kenotron/CONTRIBUTING.md

   about it!
 * Is it something you worked on and think could benefit the community?
   Awesome!
 Tell us what problem it solved for you.

 2. Write a *full paragraph* describing the feature;

 3. Provide a **code snippet** that demonstrates its future use;

+4. If your feature is related to the implementation of a parallelism technique, make sure to read our [converging guidelines](./docs/converging.md);

-4. In case this is related to a paper, please attach a link;
+5. In case this is related to a paper, please attach a link;

-5. Attach any additional information (drawings, screenshots, etc.) you think may help.
+6. Attach any additional information (drawings, screenshots, etc.) you think may help.

 If your issue is well written we're already 80% of the way there by the time you post it.